JhalakDhiman/HostelManagementApp/README.md

 ## Contact

-Created by Marzieh Monshizadeh :)
+Created by Jhalak Dhiman along with NovaWitz team :)